doctral/react-fundamentals/README.md

 3. Using State correctly:
     1. Do Not Modify State Directly, instead, use **setState()**.
 The only place you can assign **this.state** is the constructor

+## Handling Events
+1. React events are named using camelCase, rather than lowercase.
+2. With JSX you pass a function as the event handler, rather than a string.
+3. You cannot return false to prevent default behavior in React.
+You must call preventDefault explicitly.

 ## Immutability
 1. Immutability makes complex features much easier to implement.